-Marriage, understood as the union of one man and one woman, remains a vital and foundational institution of civil society.
+Marriage understood as the union of one man and one woman remains a vital and foundational institution of civil society.
 The government's interests in continuing to encourage and support husband-wife marriage are not only legitimate but compelling.
-And religious institutions and persons who support husband-wife marriage do so not based on illicit animosity but on constitutionally protected religious and rational judgments about what is best for society.
-Indiana's marriage statute should therefore be upheld, allowing the democratic conversation about marriage to continue.
+And religious institutions and persons who support husband-wife marriage do so not based on illicit animosity but on constitutionally-protected religious and rational judgments about what is best for society.
+The Texas Marriage Amendment and related laws should therefore be upheld, allowing the democratic conversation about marriage to continue.

-DATED this 22nd day of July, 2014.
+DATED this 4th day of August, 2014.